riggsb2/WeibullAnalysis/README.md

-Work down to automate the Weibull analysis that I did by had for my dissertation.
+Work down to automate the Weibull analysis that I did by hand for my dissertation.

 Input: